ibm-cloud-docs/cloud-object-storage/info/advanced_endpoints.md

 As of December 2018, we have updated our endpoints.
 Legacy endpoints will continue to work until further notice.
 Please update your applications to use the [new endpoints &lpar;JSON&rpar;](https://control.cloud-object-storage.cloud.ibm.com/v2/endpoints){: external}.
 {:note}

+## Using cross-region access points

+When using a Cross Region endpoint, it is possible to direct inbound traffic to a specific access point while still distributing data across all three regions.
+When sending requests to an individual access point **there is no automated failover if that region becomes unavailable**.
+Applications that direct traffic to an access point instead of the `geo` endpoint **must** implement appropriate failover logic internally to achieve the availabity advantages of the cross-region storage.

+One reason for using an access point is to control where data ingress and egress occurs while still distributing the data across the widest possible area.
+Imagine an application running in the `us-south` region that wants to store data in a US cross-region bucket but wants to ensure that all read and write requests remain in the Dallas area:

+1. The application creates a client using the `https://s3.private.dal.us.cloud-object-storage.appdomain.cloud` endpoint.
+2. The {{site.data.keyword.cos_short}} service in Dallas suffers an outage.
+3. The application detects a persistent failure trying to use the access point.
+4. The application recognizes the need to fail over to a different access point, such as San Jose.
+5. The application creates a new client using the `https://s3.private.sjc.us.cloud-object-storage.appdomain.cloud` endpoint.
+6. Connectivity is resumed, and access can be re-routed to Dallas when service is restored.

+For contrast, imagine another application using the normal US cross-region endpoint:

+1. The application creates a client using the `https://s3.us.cloud-object-storage.appdomain.cloud` endpoint.
+1. The {{site.data.keyword.cos_short}} service in Dallas suffers an outage.
+2. All {{site.data.keyword.cos_short}} requests are automatically rerouted to San Jose or Washington until service is restored.